-IRB members do not generally receive monetary compensation above their University salary for participation on the board.
 The IRB Chair and IRB Vice Chair receive financial compensation and/or release time authorized by the Office of the VPR to ensure a sustained level of high performance.
+Other members, such as unaffiliated members or consultants, may receive compensation at the discretion of the VPR.